Support for Rural Beginners Program - FAQs

 - Access to a private online community page on Microsoft Teams that will be updated with upcoming events, professional learning opportunities and bi-annual webinars

-- An orientation buddy from your school or a nearby school to help you settle into the community
+- An orientation buddy from your school or a nearby school to help you settle into the community, where possible

 The Support for Rural Beginners pilot will commence in Term 1, 2023.